-At times already holding back the tears, Kevin Rudd told reporters on June 23, 2010 about the impending leadership challenge ballot where his Education Minister and Deputy Leader Julia Gillard would be morphed into his right-wing raider:
+At times holding back the tears, Kevin Rudd told reporters on June 23, 2010 about the impending leadership challenge ballot where his Education Minister and Deputy Leader Julia Gillard would morph into his right-wing raider:

 "If I am returned as the leader of the party and the Government and as Prime Minister then I will be very clear about one thing: this party and government will not be lurching to the right on the question of asylum seekers as some have counselled us to do."